 I always shoot RAW for flexibility and I edit all the shots in Adobe Camera Raw.
 On the Milky Way shots I do basic color correction, noise reduction, sharpening and 30% to 40% dehaze.
 After finishing in ACR, if needed, I move into Photoshop for the final touches.

-About the author: Alexandros Maragos is an Athens based Filmmaker and Photographer known for his diverse and dynamic visual style.
+About the author: Alexandros Maragos is an Athens based Filmmaker and Photographer.
 In addition to having been featured by important international organizations and publications including NASA and National Geographic, Alex's photography and timelapse imagery has been licensed by some of the biggest brands & corporations in the world: more.